Sharp and rigid isoperimetric inequality in metric measure spaces with non-negative Ricci curvature: Rigidity

-Note that by regularization of heat flow, $f_t$ is Lipschitz (cf. \cite[THEOREM 6.5]{AGS-M}), so $\{f_t\geq t\}$ has non-empty interior for almost every $t$.
-Since the isoperimetric profile is linear, we may consider the the maximal connected open subset of $\Omega$ instead of $\Omega$, so that the equality in the isoperimetric inequality still holds.
-Hence we can assume that $\Omega$ is a connected open set.
+By regularization of the heat flow, $f_t$ is Lipschitz (cf. \cite[THEOREM 6.5]{AGS-M}), so $\{f_t>s\}$ is a non-trivial open set for some $s$.
+Since the isoperimetric profile is linear, without loss of generality, we may assume that $\Omega$ is a connected open set.